FDio/vpp/docs/gettingstarted/developers/fib20/mplsfib.rst

 for MPLS it is a flat array indexed by a 21 bit key (label & EOS bit).
 This implementation is chosen to favour packet forwarding speed.

+It can be the case in MPLS forwarding that packets received with the EOS bit set in the MPLS label need to be forwarded differently from those without.
+The most common example of this is if the path set contains a path that does not have an output label.
+In this case the non-EOS packets cannot take this path, because to do so would expose the neighbouring router to a label that it did not allocate.

+The desgin choice to make with an MPLS FIB table is therefore:
+- 20 bit key: label only.
+When the EOS and non-EOS actions differ the result is a 'EOS-choice' object.
+- 21 bit key: label and EOS-bit.
+The result is then the specific action based on EOS-bit.

+20 bit key
+  - Advantages:lower memory overhead, since there are few DB entries.
+  - Disadvantages: slower DP performance in the case the path-lists differ, as more objects are encounterd in the switch path

+21 bit key
+  - Advantages: faster DP performance
+    Disadvantages: increased memory footprint.

+Switching between schemes based on observed/measured action similarity is not considered on the grounds of complexity and flip-flopping.

+VPP mantra - favour performance over memory.
+We choose a 21 bit key.

 Basics
 ^^^^^^